Garrison Redd

-Garrison Redd (born 1988 in Brownsville, NY) is a paralympic athlete.
+Garrison Redd (born 1988) is an American paralympic athlete.
 He was a Team USA Paralympic powerlifter.
-Redd was paralyzed in 2005 after being struck by a stray bullet outside his home in Brownsville.
+A former high school football player, Redd was paralyzed in 2005 after being struck by a stray bullet outside his home in Brownsville, Brooklyn.
 The bullet burned the nerves in his spine leaving him paralyzed from the waist down.

 In February 2018, Redd was chosen as a TEDx speaker.

-Redd competed in a national qualifier held at Logan University to represent Team USA in Bogota, Colombia.
+Redd competed in a national qualifier held at Logan University to represent Team USA in Bogotá, Colombia.

 Redd is also involved with the Christopher and Dana Reeve Foundation.